Turning your Markdown into a finished document.

 These will override any settings in preferences.
 Note that if you’re using a processor other than MultiMarkdown and don’t want your headers to show up in the document itself, you can use HTML comments, making sure you leave a blank line before the closing of the comment:

 <!-- Print Header Left: %title Print Header Right: %date -->

 This option saves your Preview directly to a PDF file on your drive.
 Your document will be rendered in its entirety, without page breaks.
-To include pagination in your output, use the Print/PDF option.
+To include pagination in your output, use the Print/PDF options in the Export Drawer.